0xmozak/mozak-vm/circuits/README.md

 ### Cross Table Subset Arguments (Cross Table Subset Lookups)

-Similar to Subset Arguments, Cross Table Subset Arguments are used to check that the row values of _looking_ table are present in the set of row of the _looked_ table.
+Similar to Subset Arguments, Cross Table Subset Arguments are used to check that row values of _looking_ table are present in the set of row of the _looked_ table.
 The converse is not required to be true, and the _looked_ table might have more unique values than the _looking_ table.
-Key idea difference between Cross Table Subset Arguments and standard Subset Arguments is that looking and looked tables do not even need to have the same number of rows.
+The only big difference between Cross Table Subset Arguments and standard Subset Arguments is that _looking_ and _looked_ tables in the Cross Table Subset Arguments do not need to have the same number of rows.

-We should point out that most of the time we refer to Cross Table Subset Arguments as Cross Table Subset Lookups.
+We should also point out that we often refer to Cross Table Subset Arguments as Cross Table Subset Lookups.

-To make the Cross Table Subset Lookups work, we introduce a new table, that will be used to combine columns from the looking and looked tables, and then pad them to equal length.
-We first populate the table with rows of the looking table, with a new additional column of `1`s, which will be used to indicate if a row is from the looking table or from the looked table.
-We then populate the new table with columns from the looked table, which have not been included yet in the new table, until we reach the size of the second table.
-We also indicate if a row was present in the looked table with a binary column.
+To make the Cross Table Subset Arguments work, similar to Subset Arguments, we introduce a new table, that will be used to combine rows from the looking and looked tables.
+We first populate the table with rows of the _looking_ table, with a new additional column used to indicate if a row is from the _looking_ table or from the _looked_ table.
+We then add to the new table rows from the _looked_ table, until we reach the size of the second table.
+We also add another column to indicate if a row is present in the _looked_ table.

-We then require that a Cross Table Permutation Argument holds between the new table and the looking table, where `is_from_looking_table` indicator is turned on, and between the new table and the second table, when `is_from_looked_table` is turned on.
+We then require that a Cross Table Permutation Argument holds between the new table and the looking table, for rows where `is_from_looking_table` indicator is turned on, and between the new table and the second table, for rows where `is_from_looked_table` indicator is turned on.
 There is a very helpful diagram [here](https://www.notion.so/0xmozak/Cross-Table-Lookup-bbe98d9471114c36a278f0c491f203e5?pvs=4#80f9047bc40f48f29c8ba852bf94c570) explaining how it works.

-Finally, like with Subset Lookups, we require that in the new table for each row:
+Finally, like with Subset Lookups, we require that for each row in the new table:

 - Either the row is not from the looking table.
 - Or the row value is the same as next row value (excluding indicator columns)